knowbody/react-native-online-meetups/README.md

 The meetup will be organised whenever we will have enough speakers (4-5), still not sure how much interest this thing will get.
 Hoping for one every month.

-#### Meetup 3rd November 2016
+* **Meetup 3rd November 2016**

   Yay!
 The first meetup is going to happen on the 3rd Novemeber 2016 at 8pm (GMT).
 I know that is not the best time for all of the timezones, but let's check how it goes this time and we will improve it later.
 The event is going to be **live streamed and recorded.**

+  *Confirmed speakers:*
+  - Gant Laborde
+  - Leland Richardson
+  - Alexey Kureev
+  - Mike Grabowski
+  - Kumar Sanket

   Stay tuned!

 #### SPEAKERS ONLY